HomeMy WebLinkAboutcoa.lu.gm.1001 Ute Ave.47A-861001 RESIDENTIAL GMP

 The Aspen Municipal Code suggests a standard of one park-

-ing space per bedroom in the R-15 zone. parking in the amount
+ing space per bedroom in the R-15 zone.
+Parking in the amount

 of one space per bedroom will be provided internally within